vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - How the play mode commands work.
 - How scoring is calculated and saved in `Storage` based on each quiz.

+##### Design Considerations:

+###### Aspect: Type of flashcard system

+- **Alternative 1 (current choice)** : Leitner System
+  - Pros: The Letiner system is a proven quizzing system that increases the user's rate of learning by using spaced repetition.
+Questions are sorted based on the user's ability to answer them.
+Correctly answered questions are put at the end of the question queue and incorrectly answered flashcards are placed at the front.
+  - Cons: More difficult to implement
+- **Alternative 2** : Random shuffling system
+  - Pros: Easier to implement
+  - Cons: Users may not learn as effectively

 #### 4.2.2 Commands Implemented (Gabriel)

 The `SelectCommand` follows the format: `select <index>`.